rayrapetyan/shmaps/README.md

 # shmaps
-Persistent shared memory key-value storage supporting customized STL containers and TTL.
+Persistent shared memory key-value storage supporting customized STL containers with keys expiration capabilities.

 The proposed solution allows you to organize multiple independent mapping (key-value) storages in a shared memory segment.
+So after your processes exited, data stays in the memory and can be re-used on the next run.

-Based on a boost/interprocess and libcuckoo lock-free map.
+Based on a boost/interprocess and libcuckoo lock-free map, so you shouldn't worry about access synchronization.

-Limitations:
+## Limitations:
-- you can't use STL containers for key or value type (e.g. instead of std::string you should use shmem::String);
+- if you want to use your own memory-allocating data types, you should always call `shmaps::init()` from ctor and use `shmaps::seg_alloc` as allocator;
+- TODO: you can't declare shmaps::String before init() is called (because `shmaps::seg_alloc` is not initialized yet);
+- TODO: if one of the processes crash in the middle of accessing a shared map, it may leave it locked forever.

-## Dependencies
+# Dependencies
 Currently only clang 10+ with llvm's c++ lib is supported.
 So everything should work out of the box in FreeBSD 11+.
+With g++ (tested on g++ 10.2) compilation fails with a lot of errors like:

+`error: cannot convert ‘boost::interprocess::offset_ptr`

+### FreeBSD
-You need to install boost libraries, e.g. in FreeBSD:
+You need to install boost libraries:

     pkg install boost-libs

+### Linux
-For Linux-based OS, please install following dependencies (tested in Ubuntu 18.04):
+For Linux-based OS, please install following dependencies (tested in `Debian bullseye`):

     apt install libboost-dev
-    apt install cmake clang-10 libc++-10-dev libc++abi-10-dev
+    apt install cmake clang-11 libc++-11-dev libc++abi-11-dev

-Set clang++-10 as default c++ compiler:
+Set clang++-11 as a default c++ compiler:

-    update-alternatives --install /usr/bin/c++ c++ /usr/bin/clang++-10 60
+    update-alternatives --install /usr/bin/c++ c++ /usr/bin/clang++-11 60

-Then you should be able to compile your code with `-stdlib=libc++` option.
+Then you should be able to compile your code with `-stdlib=libc++` option (this is a libcuckoo's requirement).
+See `Dockerfile` for a detailed step-by-step installation.

 ### libcuckoo
 A custom version of libcuckoo (with "erase random" support) required.